-The CFAS Nurses Special Interest Group (NSIG) was established in November 2004 at the CFAS Annual Meeting in Jasper, Alberta.
-The current NSIG membership reaching over 100 members.
+The CFAS Nursing Special Interest Group (NSIG) was established in November 2004 at the CFAS Annual Meeting in Jasper, Alberta.
+The current NSIG membership consists of over 100 members.

 In order to accomplish the NSIG’s mandate, the NSIG Executive Committee is comprised of the following positions: